Major League (film): Alternate ending

 The theatrical release shows Phelps in the owner's box in the final game showing dismay with the team's success.
 An alternate final scene included on the "Wild Thing Edition" DVD shows a different characterization: Brown confronts Phelps over her plan to sabotage the team and resigns.
 Phelps reveals that she loves the team and invented plans to move to Miami as a ruse to motivate the players.
 Brown does not resign, and Phelps says that if he shares their conversation with anyone, she will fire him.

 The film's producers said that while the twist ending worked as a resolution of the plot, they scrapped it because test screening audiences preferred Phelps as a villain.

 Cast

-In addition to former catcher and longtime Milwaukee Brewers team broadcaster Uecker appearing in the film's main cast, three former Major League players have brief cameos in the film: World Series MVP catcher Steve Yeager as Indians third base coach Duke Temple; Cy Young Award-winning pitcher Pete Vuckovich as Yankees' first baseman Haywood; and an uncredited performance by pitcher Willie Mueller – who made brief appearances in six Major League games – as Yankees' pitcher Duke Simpson.
+In addition to former catcher and longtime Milwaukee Brewers team broadcaster Uecker appearing in the film's main cast, three former Major League players have brief cameos in the film: World Series MVP catcher Steve Yeager as Indians third base coach Duke Temple; Cy Young Award-winning pitcher Pete Vuckovich as Yankees' first baseman Clu Haywood; and an uncredited performance by pitcher Willie Mueller – who made brief appearances in six Major League games – as Yankees' pitcher Duke Simpson.